aineon/velvet-goldmine/TESTING.md

     - Redirects user to the *All Products* page

 ### **Profiles App**
-- A personal profile is automatically created when a user registers and verfies their emaill address
+- A personal profile is automatically created when a user registers and verifies their email address
 - Is accessible to logged in users via the *My Account* dropdown
 - Title displays the users username
 - The *Profile Page* consists of 4 tabs